-- Paper-based records will be physically protected and will not be left in communal areas such as classrooms or office desks, pinned to noticeboards or left anywhere where there is general access. - Electronic devices such as laptops and hard drives will be physically secured when not in use. - In instances where personal information must be removed from site, data must be signed in/out and the DPR must be made aware. - To access electronic systems, passwords must be at least eight characters long, containing both letters and numbers. - Encryption software must be used to protect all portable devices such as laptops and USB devices. - Personal devices should not be used for storing Multi Academy Trust data. - Due diligence will be undertaken with third parties where a data sharing agreement must exist.
+- Paper-based records will be physically protected and will not be left in communal areas such as classrooms or office desks, pinned to noticeboards or left anywhere where there is general access. - Electronic devices such as laptops and hard drives will be physically secured when not in use. - In instances where personal information must be removed from site, data must be signed in/out and the DPR must be made aware. - To access electronic systems, passwords must be at least eight characters long, containing both letters and numbers. - Encryption software must be used to protect all portable devices such as laptops and USB devices. - Two factor authentication will be used where systems allow - Personal devices should not be used for storing Multi Academy Trust data. - Due diligence will be undertaken with third parties where a data sharing agreement must exist.